 Strategic Capacity Planning for Products & Services

-Strategic capacity planning is a function of planning for optimal levels of output. ...
-Definition of Strategic Planning & Management.
+Strategic capacity planning is a function of planning for optimal levels of output.
+Achieving this optimal level of output is a function...

 Operations Planning & Scheduling